fang-industries/stories/content/episode-5.md

 Jason finally reaches the last destination, home.
 They go in their apartment building and go to their unit.

-"Ah, home sweet home.", Bri said on her mind.
+“Ah, home sweet home.”, Bri said on her mind.

 She goes to the bathroom and takes a quick shower.
 Then, she cleans her room and plays a couple maps on Project Sekai, her favourite game.